wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 typing commands into a command-line terminal screen.

 1. To avoid text wrapping, cursor on the right edge to expand the screen width.

+### Hyper terminal

+Get the .dmg installer from the website
+<a target="_blank" href="https://hyper.is/">https://hyper.is</a>.
+It's <a target="_blank" href="https://wesbos.com/uses/">used by</a> tutorials author Wes Bos.

+Unlike Apple's Terminal, which is closed-source, Hyper is an open-source and extensible terminal emulator.
+It is available on MacOS, Windows, and Linux because it’s built using Electron (the same platform that powers Atom, Slack, and Brave).
+So it can be slow.

+To customize Hyper, add the name of <a target="_blank" href="https://github.com/bnb/awesome-hyper">many packages</a> to its config file <tt>~/.hyper.js</tt>.
+Build an extension based on <a target="_blank" href="https://hyper.is/#extensions-api">hyper.is/#extensions-api</a>.

 ### iTerm2 for split pane